Korinoe/Korinoe.github.io/_tabs/about.md

 Hi, I'm Corinna [she/her] :seedling:

 I recently graduated from Drexel University.
 In attempt to continue learning I wanted to write about the things I learn post-grad from projects I pick up, along-side pursing a career in the tech industry as a Software Engineer.
+I currently work at Wells Fargo as an Engineering Associate in New York, NY.

 ## Background
 I am a Chinese-Vietnamese American, who spent most of my formative years in north Philadelphia, PA.
 I come from a low-income background and am the first person in my family to pursue higher education.
 I went to Central High School (information that only matters if you're from Philly :sunglasses:).
-In college, I did three internships that allowed me to get hands-on experience and learn about different jobs relating to software engineering.
+I attended Drexel University in 2017 to 2022.
+I did the five year program that allowed me to do three six-month long full-time internships to get hands on experience and learn about different jobs relating to software engineering.
+I studied Computer Science with a conentration in Human-Computer Interation and Software Engineering.
 ## Education
 B.S., in Computer Science, 2022, Drexel University :dragon:
 B.A., 2017 (276 :sparkles:), Central High School, Philadephia, PA